GLOBAL MARKETS-Britain's sterling gives up gains but stocks edge higher

 Euro zone growth is gaining momentum but uncertainty is high and the inflation outlook is subdued so the European Central Bank stands ready to act if necessary, ECB President Mario Draghi said in comments on Tuesday.

 Yields on low risk U.S. Treasury yields fell slightly.
-Benchmark 10-year notes were last yielding 1.69 percent.
+Benchmark 10-year notes were last yielding 1.68 percent, down from 1.69 percent earlier on Tuesday.
 The bonds closed on Monday with yields of 1.67 percent.

-Gold, another "safe haven" where investors park their money at times of heightened risk, fell 1.5 percent to $1,269.96 an ounce, with traders citing the reduction in the risk that the United Kingdom will leaver the EU.
+Gold, another "safe haven" where investors park their money at times of heightened risk, fell 1.5 percent to $1,270.91 an ounce on the reduction in Brexit risk.

 (Additional reporting by Lisa Twaronite in Tokyo, Jamie McGeever, Aniban Nag, Jemima Kelly, Dhara Ranasinghe, and Nigel Stephenson in London; Editing by Nick Zieminski)